BenjaminSemah/ToDo-ListApp/README.md

 # TO-DO LIST APP

 >This app allows users to organize their task efficiently.
-They can do by making changes (adding, editing and removing to-do items) to the list.
+They can do by making changes (add, edit and remove to-do items) to the list.

 ## Preview
 ![Preview](./preview.png)